brentp/bowfast/aligner-compare/README.rst

  + Other aligners may perform better after trimming.

- + novoalignCS is butt-slow, all other aligners, including BFAST run fairly quickly.
+ + the default for novoalignCS is for maximum sensitivity which is slow, it can be tuned to be faster.
+All other aligners, including BFAST run fairly quickly.
 At least with the chosen parameters, novoalignCS, probably takes about 20X more computing time than BFAST.

  + There is no test here for the quality of the base-alignment--e.g. novoalignCS may do better at per-base qualities because it does quality